 Prof. Dr. Jan Bender

-The goal of this bachelor thesis is to implement an efficient neighborhood search on the GPU using CUDA which is able to handle millions of particles.
-This neighborhood search should be integrated in our SPH simulation framework.
+The goal of this bachelor thesis is to investigate the particle deficiency problem and to implement a more efficient ghost particle approach using C++.
+The new approach should be integrated in our SPH framework.

 Prof. Dr. Jan Bender